 A toilet does more than remove waste from your home.
 They also provide several unique features that will make this fixture serve your needs for years to come in a variety of ways.

-That’s why a look at the modern features of the best toilets can help you to find a model that will meet your needs without making you go over-budget.
+That’s why a look at the modern features of the best-rated products can help you to find a toilet that will meet your needs without making you go over-budget.

 Which one of these options intrigues you the most today?